icopy-site/awesome/docs/awesome/awesome-selfhosted.md

 - [pyLoad](https://pyload.net/) - Lightweight, customizable and remotely manageable downloader for 1-click-hosting sites like rapidshare.com or uploaded.to. ([Source Code](https://github.com/pyload/pyload)) `GPL-3.0` `Python`
 - [Radarr](https://radarr.video/) - Radarr is an independent fork of Sonarr reworked for automatically downloading movies via Usenet and BitTorrent, à la Couchpotato. ([Source Code](https://github.com/Radarr/Radarr)) `GPL-3.0` `C#`
 - [RSS-Bridge](https://github.com/sebsauvage/rss-bridge) - rss-bridge is a PHP project capable of generating ATOM feeds for websites which don't have one. `Public domain` `PHP`
+- [RSS Fulltext Proxy](https://github.com/Kombustor/rss-fulltext-proxy) - Mirrors RSS feeds to return the full content of the items, extracted from the website. `MIT` `NodeJS`
 - [RSS Merger](https://github.com/taophp/rss-merger) - PHP script which will take multiple RSS / Atom feeds as input and merge them into a single RSS feed. `GPL-2.0` `PHP`
 - [SickRage](http://sickrage.github.io/) - SickRage is an automatic Video Library Manager for TV Shows.
 Automatic torrent/nzb searching, downloading, and processing at the qualities you want. ([Source Code](https://github.com/SickRage/SickRage)) `GPL-3.0` `Python`
 - [Sonarr](https://sonarr.tv/) - Automatic TV Shows downloader and manager for Usenet and BitTorrent.
 It can grab, sort and rename new episodes and automatically upgrade the quality of files already downloaded when a better quality format becomes available. ([Source Code](https://github.com/Sonarr/Sonarr)) `GPL-3.0` `C#`